1. Home

 Available lanes to Vaudreuil-Dorion and Montreal

-The Ministère is making every effort to accelerate the beam reinforcement work currently underway, which requires the closure of three of the six traffic lanes.
+Every effort is being made to accelerate the beam reinforcement work currently underway, which requires the closure of three of the six traffic lanes.
 The reopening of additional lanes is envisaged for autumn 2024, but this timetable is dependent on the progress of the work, which is complex.
-The Ministère is not compromising on the safety of road users.

 Wherever possible, workers and employers are encouraged to telecommute and take public transit.